erickcastrillo/Diquis/docs/rails/ARCHITECTURE.md

 ### Overview

-La Cantera implements Vertical Slice Architecture where features are organized by business capability rather than technical layer.
+Diquis implements Vertical Slice Architecture where features are organized by business capability rather than technical layer.
 Each slice contains all the components needed for a specific feature.

 ### Slice Structure